VCE Scholarships

 Awarded to students that perform at the highest academic level in the scholarship exam and show an exemplary aptitude at interview with the Principal.

-Excellence in Sport Scholarships
+Sport Scholarships

 The Aline Darke Perpetual Scholarship assists students to access an education at Mentone Girls’ Grammar that they may otherwise not have been able to afford.
 Alumnae, Aline Darke OAM, generously contributed to the Scholarship Fund in the hope that girls with demonstrated academic potential and leadership skills could thrive from a quality education as she did.
 This scholarship is means tested and offers 100% remission of tuition fees.
 Families will be responsible for consolidated fees, uniform, textbooks and voluntary camps and activities.
 Students will be required to complete the academic exam and submit supporting documentation regarding financial circumstances.